Back to all

 Starting the Node-RED environment

-After completing the installation, run Node-RED by typing the command below in the same Powershell console:
+Once the installation is complete, run Node-RED by typing the command below in the same Powershell console:

 node-red